ekonda/kutana/README.md

 English | [Русский](README.ru.md)

-The library for developing systems for messangers and social networks.
+The library for developing systems for messengers and social networks.
 Great for developing bots.
 Refer to [example](https://github.com/ekonda/kutana/tree/master/example) for the showcase of the library abilities.